kelseyde/calvin-chess-engine/README.md

 For any given chess position, the engine needs a method of obtaining an estimate of how good the position is for the side to move.
 Chess engine evaluation mechanisms can be split into two camps: traditional [Hand-Crafted Evaluation](https://www.chessprogramming.org/Evaluation) (HCE), and [Efficiently Updatable Neural Networks](https://www.chessprogramming.org/NNUE) (NNUE).
 Since version [4.0.0](https://github.com/kelseyde/calvin-chess-engine/releases/tag/4.0.0), Calvin has switched to a neural-net based eval.

-The neural network was trained using the excellent [bullet](https://github.com/jw1912/bullet) trainer on a dataset of 1.2 billion positions taken from the [Leela dataset](https://www.kaggle.com/datasets/linrock/t77dec2021-t78janfeb2022-t80apr2022), that I re-scored using Calvin's own search and evaluation.
+The positions that make up the dataset on which Calvin's neural networks are trained are taken from the open-source [Leela dataset](https://www.kaggle.com/datasets/linrock/t77dec2021-t78janfeb2022-t80apr2022).
+However, instead of using the Leela's evaluation as the training target, I re-score these positions with Calvin's own search score (using a 5k soft-node-limited search).
+Calvin therefore sits somewhere between engines whose data is fully self-generated and engines who use both the fen, score, and WDL from Leela data.

+Calvin's neural nets are trained using the incredible [bullet](https://github.com/jw1912/bullet) trainer developed by Jamie Whiting, which is state of the art for NNUE training and is used by most top engine authors.

 ## Credits